interlink-project/frontend/docs/coproductionprocess-guide.md

 As result, notice the emergence of Guide view menu item on left hand side ![Beware of emergence of Guide view menu item on left hand side](images/guideview-menuitememergence.png)

 Some of the actions that you may carry in the GUIDE view are:
    - You may customize such tree to the specific needs of your co-production process.
+Notice the PENCIL icon on the top right hand side of tab "INFORMATION ABOUT THE TASK".
 Currently only DELETE task allowed, soon you will be able to add new objectives & tasks.
 Check below how a task is removed after having clicked on the PENCIL icon which appears on the right hand side of the task visualization panel.
    ![About to remove a task](images/guideview-removetask.png)
    ![View after removal of task](images/guideview-after-taskremoval.png)
    - Observe that specific co-production trees can be defined and, hence, selected (e.g. [VARAM case](https://github.com/interlink-project/interlinkers-data/tree/master/schemas/servicedescriptionenhancement))